dfreshreed/lensctl-ops-deck/README.md

 | `size`     | Enum    | One of: NONE, FOCUS, HUDDLE, SMALL, MEDIUM, LARGE          |
 | `floor`    | String  | Name of the floor the room is on (e.g. "1", "2nd", "Main") |
 | `siteId`    | String  | The Site ID associated with the Room (optional if in .env) |

+> If you are batching room updates by site (instead of all rooms in the tenant), you can add the `siteId` to the `.env` and exclude it from the `.csv` header.

 ---